akashnaskar/NLP_Research/Ben_to_Eng_NMT/README.md

-# BanglaTranslator
+# Bengali_to_English translator

-Translate bangla to english.
-This model is train based on encoder decoder with attention mechanism.
+Translates bengali to english.
+This model is based on encoder decoder with attention mechanism.
 This repository may be a starting point to approaching `bangla machine translation` problem.
-If this repository helps others people who are working on bangla machine translation then it would be very greatfull for me.

 ## Dataset
 I use dataset provide in [http://www.manythings.org/anki/ben-eng.zip](http://www.manythings.org/anki/ben-eng.zip) .
 This dataset contain english bangla sentence pair in the following format,